Skip to Content

 Neuropsychological principles can enhance:

-• Error recognition and recovery
+• Error monitoring, recognition and response

 Safer Systems, Not Better Humans